StefanVermeent/dissertation/_extensions/dissertation-template/typst-template.typ

         align(left, text(11pt, fill: rgb(105,105,105), weight: "light", font: ("Gill Sans"), chtitle)) }
     ),
+    // Footers are aligned left on even pages, and right on odd pages.
+    // using no-footer-pages above, footers can be hidden on specific pages (e.g., frontmatter, first page of new chapter)
     footer: locate(
     loc => if loc.page() in no-footer-pages {
       none